MichaelCurrin/docker-quickstarts/using-dockerfiles.md

 # Using Dockerfiles

-This relates to the [examples](/examples/) section of this project where each quickstart app has a `Dockerfile.
+This relates to the [examples](/examples/) section of this project where each quickstart app has a `Dockerfile`

 ## What is a Dockerfile?